laiba1025/CSharp_OOP/EndTerm/Parliament/README.md

 congressman has not voted and it does not count into the final result.

 #### Sample input:
-John Smith Jane Smith Damien Stayne Johannes Hartl Normal NORM12 2022.01.34 abst abst yes abst Constitutional ABC123 2022.02.01 yes yes no yes Cardinal ABC124 2022.02.02 yes abst no yes Constitutional ABC234 2022.02.05 yes abst yes no
+<br> John Smith Jane Smith Damien Stayne Johannes Hartl
+<br> Normal NORM12 2022.01.34 abst abst yes abst
+<br> Constitutional ABC123 2022.02.01 yes yes no yes
+<br> Cardinal ABC124 2022.02.02 yes abst no yes
+<br> Constitutional ABC234 2022.02.05 yes abst yes no

-Explanation:
+#### Explanation:
 The 3rd draft law is a cardinal law with ID ABC124 and date 2022.02.01, where Mr. Smith and Mr. Hartl have voted for it, Mr. Stayne has voted against, and Miss Smith has not voted.